bmykhaylivvv/twitter_app/twitter_map/README.md

 # Twitter Map
-***Films_map*** is a website for generating the map with person`s, whose nickname is given by user in form, friend on Twitter relating to their location
+***Films_map*** is a website for generating the map with person`s, whose nickname is given by user in form, friend on Twitter relating to their location.

 [Website link](http://bohdanmykhayliv.pythonanywhere.com/)
 ## Main folders
 - **templates** -- folder with all html templates